Estimated reading time: 10 minutes

 - enclosed, locked space, not open to public view

-Criminal “Possession” Quantity Limits in Your Own Home
+Criminal “Possession” Quantity Limits in Your Home

 The 2023 amendments also recognize your enhanced privacy rights in your home, by modifying criminal possession quantity thresholds there.